fractalwrench/portfolio/content/posts/json-2-kotlin.md

 }
 ```

-### Building a pretty HTML page
+Of course, this isn't quite production ready - we'd certainly want to sanitise user input before attempting to convert it.

-We'll skip a few steps here that include adding front-end validation, download/copy options, and slaying CSS dragons.
+We'll skip a few steps here such as adding validation, and making the HTML prettier with CSS.
 If you're interested in how this functionality works, I'd encourage you to browse through the [Spring module](https://github.com/fractalwrench/json-2-kotlin/tree/master/spring/src/main) of the project.

 ## Deploying a Kotlin Spring Boot app to AWS Elastic Beanstalk
-We're going to deploy to AWS using the [free tier](https://aws.amazon.com/free/), which meets the needs of most hobby projects.
-Some level of familiarity with AWS is assumed from here on out, but here's a quick refresher of the services we'll use:
+Now that we've completed an MVP web app, we're going to deploy to AWS using the [free tier](https://aws.amazon.com/free/), which meets the needs of most hobby projects.
+Some level of familiarity with AWS is assumed from here on out, but here's a quick refresher on the services we'll use:

 - [Elastic Beanstalk](https://aws.amazon.com/elasticbeanstalk/): Controls all the AWS services required to build a scalable application.
-- [EC2](https://aws.amazon.com/ec2/): Provides on-demand containers which run our JVM application in the cloud.
+- [EC2](https://aws.amazon.com/ec2/): Provides on-demand containers which run a JVM application in the cloud.
-- [Elastic Load Balancer](https://aws.amazon.com/elasticloadbalancing/): Directs traffic between EC2 instances depending on how busy they are.
+- [Elastic Load Balancer](https://aws.amazon.com/elasticloadbalancing/): Directs traffic between EC2 instances depending on how busy they are, and scales EC2 instances depending on load.
 - [Route 53](https://aws.amazon.com/route53/): Allows us to register a domain name and point the DNS at an Elastic Beanstalk application.

 ### Building a deployable JAR
-The first step we'll take is to update our JAR to contain the necessary information to run, as we did for our command-line application:
+The first step we'll take is to update our JAR metadata, as we did for the command-line application:

 ```
 jar {